Ask an Explorer

 What is the deepest a diver can go in a pressurized suit?

 This was a tough question.
-We didn't do any actual diving on this expedition, but Phil Forte, a Jason Pilot, does dive and knew some information about the subject.
-Phil says that the pressurized suits, called Newt suits, look similar to an astronaut's suit, and they can be used to depths of 1000 meters.
+We didn't do any actual diving on this expedition, but Phil Forte, a Jason pilot, does dive and knew some information about the subject.
+Phil says that the pressurized suits, called Newt suits, look similar to an astronaut's suit, and they can be used to depths of 1,000 m.
 They are named after their designer/inventor Phil Newton.
 If you wanted to look up more information about them, use that name.
-Phil Forte added that using un-pressurized suits, but with a 3 gas mix (trimix), divers have made it to 700 feet.
+Phil Forte added that divers using un-pressurized suits, but with a three-gas mix (trimix), have made it to 700 feet.

 How many new species have been discovered on this expedition?